rage/java-programming-fall-19/data/part-1/5-calculating.md

 <!-- Alla on annettuna ohjelman toivottuja esimerkkitulostuksia: -->

-A number of expected prints from the program are given below:
+Here's how the program is expected to work:

 <!-- <sample-output>